Star Wars: The Rise of Skywalker

 Cumulative Duration: 18 minutes

-VFX Description: design, tracking, layout, lighting, texture, modeling, animation, compositing.
+VFX Description: design, layout, lighting, texture, modeling, animation, compositing.

 In the streets of Kijimi